 10. Large (Tall and Wide)

 This unit is above-average in height and width coming in at 75 inches tall and 42 inches wide.
 Surprisingly it only has 3 hooks, but they are large, sturdy hooks that could accommodate multiple garments.
 Suitable for large entryways with high ceilings, this hall tree adds a touch of class to any home.

 The above example is the shortest hall tree because the height can be adjusted considerably.
-This is a great option if you cannot accommodate a regular height hall tree.
-These are great to put underneath a stairs and use up the redundant space and you can still use it as a shoe bench seat.
+This is a great option if you cannot accommodate a regular-height hall tree.
+These are great to put underneath stairs and use up the redundant space and you can still use them as a shoe bench seat.

 12. Corner Design

-If you like the distressed look and don’t want to do it yourself, the above model is a great example of a stylish distressed hall tree with storage bench.
+If you like the distressed look and don’t want to do it yourself, the above model is a great example of a stylish distressed hall tree with a storage bench.
 I think it’s really well done with the distressed green and natural wood.
 It’s definitely one of my favorite store-bought distressed models.

 There are two kinds of metal hall trees.
 One is fully metal.
 The other is a mix of metal and wood.
 We showcase one of each below.

 This first metal hall tree is all metal except for the bench cushion.
 These would look perfect in a loft conversion or other industrial-style dwelling.

 Another hall tree with an industrial feel with an added touch of rustic.
 The above hall tree has a metal frame and incorporates some wood into the design.
 The wood softens the design making it suitable for any number of spaces.

 17. Hall Tree Made From Old Door